 Will is our Sox Place Intern and comes from the Red Rocks Internship program.
 He has fit in quickly and is a huge help to all of us, cleaning, cooking, but most important interacting with the street youth.
 You can see his story soon on our blog.

-Solomon is has been our Street2Stability intern and now is Staff In Training.
+Solomon is has been our Street2Stability intern and is now full time staff.
 He has been involved in all areas of Sox Place as well helping Jordan and Doyle with helping the street youth understand the rules!
 Be sure to check out his story on our blog.

 Kaili is our newest staff member and has been with Sox Place as intern staff, part-time, and now she is full time.
 She is in charge of clothing donations and clothing room, distributing clothing to the street youth as well as other duties such as cleaning and cooking.
 She has two beautiful children and has a passion to help those less fortunate.